snieking/postchain-image/README.md

 # Postchain Image

+## Deprecated
-**DEPRECATED!!** Please use the official Docker image from ChromaWay instead.
-You can find more information on them here: https://gitlab.com/chromaway/postchain-distribution/-/tree/dev/postchain-images/dapp https://gitlab.com/chromaway/postchain-distribution/-/tree/dev/postchain-images/test-dapp
+Please use the official Docker image from ChromaWay instead.
+You can find more information on them here: https://gitlab.com/chromaway/postchain-distribution/-/tree/dev/postchain-images/dapp

+https://gitlab.com/chromaway/postchain-distribution/-/tree/dev/postchain-images/test-dapp

+## Examples
 An example project using the image is provided, see the example directory.

 ## Running a node